zhanxw/rvtests/README.md

 ## Handle missing genotypes and phenotypes

-When genotypes are missing (e.g. genotype = "./.") or gentoypes are filtered out, there are three options to handle them: (1) impute to its mean(default option); (2) impute by HWE equilibrium; (3) remove from the model.
+When genotypes are missing (e.g. genotype = "./.") or genotypes are filtered out, there are three options to handle them: (1) impute to its mean(default option); (2) impute by HWE equilibrium; (3) remove from the model.
 Use `--impute [mean|hwe|drop]` to specify which option to use.

-When quantitative phenotypes are missing, for example, some samples have gneotype files, but not phenotypes, rvtests can impute missing phenotype to its mean.
+When quantitative phenotypes are missing, for example, some samples have genotype files, but not phenotypes, rvtests can impute missing phenotype to its mean.

 *NOTE:* Do not use `--imputePheno` for binary trait.